 Con: You have to pay to send messages.

 While there is a free account, if you wish to engage with a fellow single, you’ll have to chalk up the change.
-When you first get started, you are allowed a introductory period to understand the premium features, but it’s limited and might not allow you enough time to see if it’s worth investing your heart and wallet in.
+When you first get started, you are allowed an introductory period to understand the premium features, but it’s limited and might not allow you enough time to see if it’s worth investing your heart and wallet in.
 “Many single people are wary of dating sites and paying money up front without knowing what to expect from the site or app,” Geter explains.
-“Although a paid membership may encourage more serious daters, it might also eliminate daters who are anxious or hesitant though may be good matches for premium members.”
+“Although a paid membership may encourage more serious daters, Elite Singles costs might also eliminate daters who are anxious or hesitant though may be good matches for premium members.”

 Con: Technology is lacking.

 Considering Elite Singles has been on the market for a decade, it’s surprising their technology hasn’t evolved greatly over time.
 Not only are their apps currently offline and not available to download, but their website is finicky and unpredictable, and can take a long time to load.
 While navigating the site is second-nature, there are vast improvements that should be made to make it a true competitor in the space.

 Elite Singles Review: What Users Are Saying

 Before you schedule a block on your calendar to create your profile, here’s what real Elite Single users are raving (and ahem, complaining) about: